protomaps/protoshapes/README.md

 * Available for download in "1K" and "100K" versions, where the size of the geometry is guaranteed to be less than 1 or 100 kilobytes, respectively.
   * This makes it practical to fetch and display any geometry in a web browser.
-* Every point in the original geometry must be in the 1K or 100K geometry.
+* Every point in the original geometry must be in the interior of the 1K or 100K geometry.
 That is, it is not a naive simplification which might cut away some of the area, but an expansion of the original area.
-  * This property makes it appropriate as an efficient clipping boundary, since many point-in-polygon algorithms are O(number of points).
+  * This property makes it useful as an efficient clipping boundary, since point-in-polygon algorithms are O(number of points).
 * Maritime outer rings ought to be simplified via convex hull joining, but this should not happen for true exclaves.
+* Contains a representative point for labeling, not necessarily the centroid.

 ## Non-goals

-Geometries are designed to be worked with individually, and not for display together in something like a choropleth, because adjacent polygons will overlap with simplified.
+Geometries are designed to be worked with individually, and not for display together in something like a choropleth, because adjacent polygons will overlap when simplified.
 For that use case you should use [TopoJSON](https://github.com/topojson/topojson) or another kind of quantization-based technique.

 ## See also
 * [Quattroshapes](http://quattroshapes.com)